[Sir Henry Bellingham in the Chair]

 Unfortunately, that was only one example.
 In that three-week period, there were a number of people who were under the radar, who had slipped out of touch with the benefits office and were not in touch with the Executive or with others.
 We need to task all civil service staff with the fact that compassion is as much a qualification as an English GCSE.

 The hon.
 Gentleman mentions compassion, but is it not also correct that there must be professionalism?
 Linda Hending in my constituency set up a support group for people with myalgic encephalomyelitis.
-She found that, while 10 of those 11 people had either been found fit for work or had insufficient points for PIP, all those decisions had been overturned on appeal.
+She found that, while 10 of those 11 people had either been found fit for work or had insufficient points for the Personal independent payment, all those decisions had been overturned on appeal.
 While it is inevitable that there will need to be some assessment, is it not critically important that those decisions are got right the first time, so that people do not have to go through the strain of an appeal, even if it is successful in the long term?

 The hon.
 Gentleman is absolutely right.
 I have a number of girls in my office, and one in particular who does nothing but benefits.
 She works full time on ESAs, PIPs and DLAs as the turnover goes for income support and all those other things.
 She works full time on benefits, and the other staff fit in work with that as well.
 We win a number of appeals because of the advice that is given.
 To be fair to the Minister, I have suggested to him that we need staff who are professional and able to advise in the way they should.